Updated September 25, 2021

 2. How Not to Travel the World – Lauren Juliff

-Another backpacking memoir by a travel blogger, this one has a decidedly different bent.
+Another travel autobiography by a popular blogger, this one has a decidedly different bent.
 Lauren calls herself a walking disaster, and after reading her travel stories, it’s easy to see why.
 While she’s on the road, she gets scammed, attacked by sandflies, bitten by fish, caught up in a tsunami scare, and has a host of other problems.

 In fairness, maybe some of Lauren’s disasters were the result of her naiveté or carelessness, but there are plenty of stories and reflections that anyone who’s felt unlucky or out of their element will relate to.
 And you can’t help but admire Lauren for the way she faces her fears, overcomes her anxiety, and challenges herself to grow and change.

 Recommended for anyone who feels anxious or insecure about traveling